simonmichael/hledger_site/src/why.md

 Features work as you'd expect.
 Built with a high-assurance programming language.

-**Fast and lightweight** - Starts instantly, processes thousands of transactions per second.
+**Fast and light-weight** - Starts instantly, processes thousands of transactions per second.
 Single executable, no database, no configuration required.

 **Versatile** - Track money, investments, cryptocurrencies, time, or any commodity using battle-tested [double-entry bookkeeping](accounting.md).
-Scales from personal use to business accounting.
+Scales from personal use to business or institutional accounting.

+**Easy to understand and use** - simple core concepts, multiple UIs with good usability.

+**Scripting and automation friendly** - Command line interfaces, CSV and JSON output, plain text data formats.

 **Actively maintained** - New releases quarterly since 2008, extensive documentation, active community.
 [We'll pay you $50](REGRESSIONS.md) if you find or fix a regression bug.